If you plan to visit Nashville, where do you go to see the best live music?

 However, there are better places you can go that are the top-rated music bars.
 So I will recommend the best places for a genuine, live music experience.

 What are your favorite live music bars in Nashville?
 Let me know in the comments!
-For guide on what to wear on your night out, check out: Nashville Bar Scene: What to Wear.
+For a guide on what to wear on your night out, check out Nashville Bar Scene: What to Wear.

 Best Live Music Bars in Nashville